 - A newsletter.
-You can fill it with links to your articles, product news, company announcements or all three.
+You can fill it with links to your articles, new product news, company announcements, or all three.
 Parse.ly found that compared to non-readers, newsletter readers are more likely to spend more time and money on a company site.
 They are also more likely to consume content or upgrade their plan.

 - An onboarding email series.
 If you have a SaaS business, onboarding emails can welcome new users to your product and educate them on its use.
 They’ll keep users engaged and coming back to your product during those critical early days when churn is highest.

 - Product setup emails.
 If you sell physical products, you might think about a similar series of emails showing customers how to set your product up or use it in different ways.
 You could even send an FAQ email timed to arrive just before the product does, so that a customer’s first few questions are answered without them ever needing to visit your site.